TaskRatchet/TaskRatchet.com/knowledge.md

 ## Common Issues
 - If styles flash and disappear, check if they need to be global with `is:global`
 - Avoid setting height: 100vh on body, use min-height on main instead to prevent scroll issues

+## Preventing Flash of Unstyled Content (FOUC)
+- Put critical theme variables in inline styles in Layout.astro
+- Set data-theme attribute before page renders using inline script
+- Use aspect-ratio and object-fit on images to prevent layout shift
+- Hide components that need theme data until after first render
+- Only transition specific CSS properties instead of using `transition: all`